 - Ysgol Dyffryn Ial: Predominantly English medium with significant use of Welsh Church in Wales primary school

 - Ysgol Llanbedr: English medium Church in Wales primary school

-- Ysgol Llanfair Dyffryn Clwyd: Duel stream Church in Wales primary school
+- Ysgol Llanfair Dyffryn Clwyd: Dual stream medium Church in Wales primary school

 - Ysgol Pen Barras: Welsh medium non-denominational primary school

 - Ysgol Pentrecelyn: Welsh medium non-denominational primary school

 - Ysgol Betws Gwerfil Goch: Welsh medium non-denominational primary school

 - Rhos Street County Primary School: English medium non-denominational primary school